Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Introduction

-In particular, the theoretical gaps in prior studies of RVI Q-learning \cite{ABB01,WNS21a,WNS21b} that we address are as follows.
-Although these studies proved that the Borkar--Meyn stability criterion is met by the functions $h$ (cf.\ \eqref{eq-gen-form}) associated with their respective algorithms, the stability of these asynchronous algorithms remained unproven: The original study of RVI Q-learning \cite{ABB01} relied on an unproven assertion in \cite[Thm.\ 2.5]{BoM00}, while the later works \cite{WNS21a,WNS21b} argued incorrectly.
-Bhatnagar's stability result \cite[Thm.~1]{Bha11} could partially address some of these issues, assuming bounded random rewards per stage.
-However, it does not cover one algorithm from \cite{WNS21b} for hierarchical control, which aims to solve an associated average-reward SMDP where the noise conditions required in \cite[Thm.~1]{Bha11} are too restrictive.
+However, the theoretical analyses of RVI Q-learning in the prior studies \cite{ABB01,WNS21a,WNS21b} inherit limitations stemming from gaps in the underlying asynchronous SA theory regarding stability.
+Although these studies showed that the Borkar--Meyn stability criterion is satisfied by the functions $h$ (cf.\ \eqref{eq-gen-form}) associated with their respective algorithms, for the stability of these asynchronous algorithms, the original study of RVI Q-learning \cite{ABB01} relied on an unproven assertion in \cite[Thm.\ 2.5]{BoM00}, while the later works \cite{WNS21a,WNS21b} argued incorrectly.
+Bhatnagar's stability result \cite[Thm.~1]{Bha11} partially addresses some of these issues, under the assumption of bounded random rewards per stage.
+However, it does not apply to one algorithm from \cite{WNS21b} for hierarchical control, which aims to solve an associated average-reward SMDP where the noise conditions required in \cite[Thm.~1]{Bha11} are too restrictive.

-Our stability proof for asynchronous SA presented in this paper (a) resolves the open stability question in existing RVI Q-learning algorithms from \cite{ABB01,WNS21a,WNS21b} and (b) solidifies the groundwork for further extensions of RVI Q-learning.
-Both points (a) and (b) were already demonstrated in a recent work of ours \cite{WYS24}.
-There, using the SA results established in this paper, along with other necessary analysis, we proved the convergence of existing RVI Q-learning algorithms for weakly communicating MDPs or SMDPs (arising from hierarchical control settings), significantly relaxing the unichain model conditions in prior works \cite{ABB01,WNS21a,WNS21b}.
-In this paper, we focus on a new, more general RVI Q-learning algorithm for SMDPs that further supports point (b).
+Our stability result for asynchronous SA presented in this paper (see Thm.~\ref{thm-1}) not only (a) resolves the open stability question in existing RVI Q-learning algorithms from \cite{ABB01,WNS21a,WNS21b}, but also (b) solidifies the groundwork for further extensions of RVI Q-learning.
+Both points (a) and (b) were already demonstrated in our recent work \cite{WYS24} mentioned earlier, where we applied the SA results established here.
+In the companion paper \cite{YWS25}, which builds on this work, we further support point (b) by developing a new, generalized RVI Q-learning algorithm for SMDPs.

-The formulation and analysis of this new algorithm constitute another central contribution of this paper.
-They are in part motivated by making fuller use of the implications of the Borkar--Meyn stability criterion and our results on asynchronous SA.
-The new RVI Q-learning algorithm, like its predecessor by Wan et al.~\cite{WNS21b}, serves as an asynchronous SA analogue of Schweitzer's classical RVI algorithm for SMDPs~\cite{Sch71}.
-The main innovative feature introduced here is a set of new monotonicity conditions for estimating the optimal reward rate in RVI Q-learning---specifically, strict monotonicity with respect to scalar translation (see Assum.\ \ref{cond-f} and Def.\ \ref{def-sistr}).
-These conditions significantly expand the algorithmic framework of RVI Q-learning previously considered in \cite{ABB01,WNS21a,WNS21b,WYS24}, and we address them with novel proof arguments in the stability and convergence analysis of RVI Q-learning (cf.\ Rem.~\ref{rmk-novel-proof}).
-As MDPs are special cases of SMDPs, our analysis and results also apply to average-reward MDPs.